-- All employees are trained on the scenarios addressed in the Comprehensive School Safety Plan. - School principal stands out and support during arrival and dismissal and observe the traffic patterns during arrival and dismissal in order to ensure and encourage that drivers obey traffic and safety rules. - The Safety Committee meets regularly to review all safety and security procedures and make any necessary recommendations and changes. - The principal welcomes and continues to gather and request feedback from all stakeholders on how to best increase safety at Valley View. - In order to ensure that students engage in safe behavior, the school instituted a positive behavior program Viking Pride Slips - Continued security increased making sure the campus is a closed campus (e.g. gates closed and locked). - If and when a student is at risk of harming herself/himself the principal works with the School School Social Worker to conduct a threat assessment.
-With the results a determination will be made as to how to best support the student. - The Safety Committee/ Day Custodians & PTA Volunteers conducts annual inventory of emergency equipment and replace as needed. - The site maintains and educates parents (ongoing) about our system for parents driving into the parking lot during arrival and at dismissal.
+- All employees are trained on the scenarios addressed in the Comprehensive School Safety Plan. - The Principal regularly supervises during arrival and dismissal to observe traffic patterns and encourage drivers to obey traffic and safety rules. - The safety committee meets regularly to review all safety and security procedures and make any necessary recommendations and changes. - The Principal continues to gather and request feedback from all stakeholders on how to best increase safety at Valley View. - To ensure that students engage in safe behavior, the school instituted a positive behavior program Viking Pride Slips - Valley View is a closed campus (e.g. gates closed and locked). - If and when a student is at risk of harming herself/himself, the Principal works with the School Social Worker to conduct a threat assessment.
+Based on the findings of the threat assessment, a determination will be made as to how to best support the student.

+• The Safety Committee, Day Custodians & PTA Volunteers conduct annual inventory of emergency equipment and replace as needed.

-- Ongoing assessments of the campus are conducted by the lead custodian, cafeteria personnel, and other staff and reported to the principal. - The staff is trained each school year on child abuse reporting procedures. - If ever a time comes and we must evacuate the school, we will follow the guidelines and directives of the Fire Department and or the Sheriff's Department.
+- The site maintains and educates parents (ongoing) about our system for parents driving into the parking lot during arrival and at dismissal. - Ongoing assessments of the campus are conducted by the lead custodian, cafeteria personnel, and other staff and reported to the principal. - The staff is trained each school year on child abuse reporting procedures. - If ever a time comes and we must evacuate the school, we will follow the guidelines and directives of the Fire Department and or the Sheriff's Department.
 Communication with families will go out as often as possible utilizing our ParentSquare App.